-Sarah Marcus is the author of (2016 and the chapbooks (2013 and 2013 Her other work can be found at , , , and , among others.
-She is an editor at a spirited volunteer, and the Series Editor for High School Poetry Series: Gender, Identity, & Race.
-She holds an MFA in poetry from and currently teaches and writes in Cleveland, OH.
-(2017, Sundress
+Sarah Marcus is the author of They Were Bears (2017, Sundress Publications), Nothing Good Ever Happens After Midnight (2016, GTK Press), and the chapbooks BACKCOUNTRY (2013) and Every Bird, To You (2013).
+Her other work can be found at NPR’s Prosody, The Huffington Post, McSweeney’s, Cimarron Review, Spork, The Establishment, Cosmopolitan.com, and Marie Claire.com SA, among others.
+She is an editor at Gazing Grain Press, a spirited VIDA: Women in Literary Arts volunteer, and the Series Editor for As It Ought To Be’s High School Poetry Series: Gender, Identity, & Race.
+She holds an MFA in poetry from George Mason University and currently teaches and writes in Cleveland, OH.

 1 - How did your first book or chapbook change your life?
 How does your most recent work compare to your previous?
 How does it feel different?